NBI Clearance vs Police Clearance | What’s the Difference?

 3. Fill in your personal details and select the NBI clearance center nearest you

-4. Choose your appointment date and time
+4. Choose your NBI online appointment date and time

 5. Pay the NBI fee via GCash, 7-Eleven, or Bayad Center